 Second Majors and Minors.
 A student majoring in one field may also complete the specified requirements for a "major" or a "minor" in other fields, the additional majors or minors may be noted on the student's transcript.
 Such specified requirements may be obtained from the department in which the second major or minor is sought, or from the Office of Student Academic Services.
+The student must formally declare each major and minor by completing a declaration form with each respective college.
 During the semester in which the student is enrolled in courses that will complete the second major or minor the student should ask the adviser in the second major or minor to submit certification of completion of the required courses to the Office of Student Academic Services in the College of Arts and Sciences.